AdBusterOfficial/Adbuster--WinApp/labs/cepa/CEPA_ML_Dynamic_Threshold.md

 ⏱️ After 5 minutes → ML threshold updates to **AVG − 2**
 🎧 CEPA adjusts automatically without user interaction

-🔁 This mechanism ensures the threshold follows real listening habits while AdBuster ML continues to detect and correct deviations above or below that threshold.
+🔁 This mechanism ensures the threshold follows real listening habits while AdBuster PRO continues to detect and correct deviations above or below that threshold.

 ---

-## What AdBuster ML Still Does
+## What AdBuster PRO Still Does
 🧩 Nothing has been removed from the original AdBuster design:

 🔊 detects ads